Covid 19 coronavirus: East Coast iwi's plan to save dying Raukūmara forest

 "It could be a really unique tourism experience, connecting people to the land."

+The bid comes as the Climate Change Commission, along with a group of environmentally-focused NGOs, have been calling for the Government's to apply a "climate change lens" to its Covid-19 economic recovery and not lock New Zealand into a high-emissions future.

-Minister of Conservation Eugenie Sage said no decisions on the project had been made yet but restoring the forest was a "priority" - and she recognised the urgency.
+Minister of Conservation Eugenie Sage said no decisions on the Raukūmara project had been made yet but restoring the forest was a "priority" and she recognised the urgency.

 She was "very aware" of the "devastating effects" deer, pigs and possums were having on the Raukūmara forest park having witnessed it first-hand during a visit last year.